Alessandro-Miranda/Alessandro-Miranda/README.md

 :sparkles: I'm Alessandro Miranda and here you can find some projects I made. :sparkles:

 - 🔭 I'm currently working on OficialFarma as e-commerce assistant where do I create landing pages and create front-ends
-- :books: I'm currently learning ReactJs, SASS and TypeScript focused on Front-end development and Node.js, SQL Server focused on Back-end.
+- :books: I'm currently learning React, SASS and TypeScript focused on Front-end development and Node.js and SQL Server focused on Back-end.
 I'm also learning other technologies like GoLang and Docker

 <br />